MoffKalast/RaspberryUnderwaterROV/Submarine/README.md

 ### Video Recording & Streaming

-The software leverages the use of Raspicam splitter ports, allowing it to simulatneously stream and record video at different resolutions and formats.
+The software leverages the use of Raspicam splitter ports, allowing it to simultaneously stream/record video and save photos at different resolutions and formats.